spacemeshos/product/api_usage_patterns.md

-Product Note: Transactions Related API Uusage Patterns
+Product Note: Transactions Related API Uusage Patterns (Spacemesh 0.2)

-# Stateful Clients
+# Stateful 0.2 Clients

 ## Overview
 - Client should locally store the ids of all transactions it is interested at, and transactions data for transactions with these ids when it got such data.